 The new Lancaster Plaza is on track to be completed by early June 2021.
 Our reimagined main entrance includes an elevator and new stairs with granite treads and steel frame that will withstand the elements.
 When completed, the Lancaster Welcome Center and the Higgins Education Wing will be fully accessible—enhancing the Museum’s mission of connecting people, communities, and cultures through the experience of art.

 The new Lancaster Plaza is designed by wHY Architecture.
 Contractor for the project is Kaplan Construction of Brookline, MA.

-This renovation of our Lancaster Street entrance is necessary because the stairs have become both unsafe and unsightly.
-The addition of an elevator will make the most utilized Museum entrance and the Higgins Education Wing fully accessible for all visitors.
+This renovation of our Lancaster Street entrance was necessary because the stairs had become both unsafe and unsightly from weather-related deterioration.
+Work on the project began in November 2019, but in March 2020 was suspended for several months due to the COVID-19 pandemic.
 We are grateful to the C. Jean & Myles McDonough Charitable Foundation for its extraordinary support to the Museum, which is helping to make this project possible.

 For directions and parking information, please click here.